CrayLabs/SmartSim/doc/experiment.rst

 * :ref:`Ensemble<ensemble_exp_docs>`

 Settings are given to ``Model`` and ``Ensemble`` objects to provide parameters for how the job should be executed.
-The :ref:`Experiment API<experiment_api>` offers customizable Settings objects that are created via the factory methods:
+The :ref:`Experiment API<experiment_api>` offers two customizable Settings objects that are created via the factory methods:

 * :ref:`RunSettings<run_settings_doc>`
 * :ref:`BatchSettings<batch_settings_doc>`